Blackstone shale oil venture Gavilan Resources files for bankruptcy

-HOUSTON (Reuters) - Blackstone Group’s (BX.N) Gavilan Resources LLC filed for Chapter 11 bankruptcy on Friday, citing this year’s oil price collapse and a bitter legal battle with a partner.
+HOUSTON, May 16 (Reuters) - Blackstone Group’s Gavilan Resources LLC filed for Chapter 11 bankruptcy on Friday, citing this year’s oil price collapse and a bitter legal battle with a partner.

 Formed following the $2.3 billion acquisition of Texas shale oil properties in 2017, Gavilan listed secured debt of more than $550 million in its filing in U.S. Bankruptcy Court, Houston.